playingfield/controller/README.md

 ## Overview

-This project automates the deployment of an Ansible Controller featuring a web-based interface through SemaphoreUI.
-Semaphore runs within a Docker container, while components like PostgreSQL and Nginx operate directly on the host system.
+This project provides a development environment for deploying an Ansible Controller with SemaphoreUI.
+In this production-like setup, Semaphore, PostgreSQL and Nginx, run directly on the host system.
+This setup can host Clusterlust - the project to create a Kubernetes cluster with Kubespray.

 ## Installation